mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/CreateHostDatabaseCommandLine/index.md

 2. Open Terminal.app ( /Applications/Utilities ).
 3. Enter the following line into the terminal and hit enter:
    `/Applications/MAMP\ PRO/MAMP\ PRO.app/Contents/MacOS/MAMP\ PRO cmd createHost testHost /Applications/MAMP/htdocs2`
+4. Enter the following line into the terminal and hit enter:
+/Applications/MAMP\ PRO/MAMP\ PRO.app/Contents/MacOS/MAMP\ PRO cmd createHost testHost /Applications/MAMP/htdocs2 testDB
+Enter the following command and hit enter: /Applications/MAMP\ PRO/MAMP\ PRO.app/Contents/MacOS/MAMP\ PRO cmd stopServers

-This will create a host with the name 'TestHost', with a document root of '/Applications/MAMP/htdocs2'.
-MAMP PRO will briefly open, and a host will be created.
-MAMP PRO will then quit.
-When you open MAMP PRO you will see your new host.
+This will create a host with the name ‘TestHost’, with a document root of ‘/Applications/MAMP/htdocs2’, and a database named ‘testDB’.
+MAMP PRO will briefly open both when the servers are started, stopped, as well as when the host is created.
+MAMP PRO will then quit again each time.
+When you re open MAMP PRO you will see your new host and database.